Domain-Specific Data Generation Framework for RAG Adaptation: Introduction

-To address these limitations, we propose RAGen, a scalable and modular framework for generating high-quality, domain-specific training data to support diverse RAG adaptation strategies.
-RAGen constructs question–answer–context (QAC) triples by first identifying key document-level concepts, retrieving multi-chunk evidence, and generating diverse questions guided by Bloom’s Taxonomy-inspired principles \cite{krathwohl2002revision}.
-The resulting datasets support a wide range of training paradigms, including embedding model customization for improved retrieval, and LLM fine-tuning with curated distractors for robustness.
+To address these limitations, we propose RAGen, a scalable and modular framework for generating high-quality, domain-specific training data to support multi-component RAG adaptation.
+RAGen is explicitly data-centric: rather than introducing new model architectures or training objectives, it automatically synthesizes domain-grounded Question–Answer–Context (QAC) triples by identifying document-level concepts, assembling multi-chunk evidence, and generating questions guided by Bloom’s Taxonomy-inspired principles \cite{krathwohl2002revision}.
+These QACs can serve as generic supervision for adapting multiple RAG components, such as contrastive fine-tuning of embedding models and supervised, context-aware fine-tuning of LLMs.
+Owing to its modular design and reliance on concept-centered evidence rather than fixed schemas, RAGen scales naturally to large, evolving corpora and is well-suited to practical deployment settings such as enterprise knowledge bases and scientific domains.

-In contrast to prior methods, RAGen is explicitly designed for multi-component adaptation.
-It generates data with rich semantic structure and controlled difficulty, enabling flexible tuning across the entire RAG pipeline.
-Moreover, its modular design allows it to scale efficiently to large and evolving document corpora, making it suitable for real-world evolving use cases such as enterprise knowledge bases or scientific domains.

 Empirical results across multiple domains demonstrate that RAGen-generated data significantly improve both retrieval quality and generation accuracy.
 Compared to baselines, our approach yields deeper, more holistic questions and enhances performance across a variety of adaptation tasks.
 These findings highlight RAGen as a practical and generalizable solution for building robust, domain-adapted RAG systems.